balena-io/services-masterclass/README.md

 			             <'
 ```

-This will create an fleet with a single service that acts as a frontend,
+This will create a fleet with a single service that acts as a frontend,
-which allows an HTTP GET from the root of the device.
+which allows a HTTP GET from the root of the device.
 Determine the IP address
 of the device, by doing:

 ```shell